Muhamix/MPADT/README.md

 ## Installation

-You don't need to install padl to work with it, you just need to install [padli](https://github.com/Muhamix/PADLI).
+You don't need to install MPADT to work with it, you just need to install [MPADTE](https://github.com/Muhamix/MPADTE).
 But, if you want to edit it and add more feature for yourself, clone the repo:

 ```bash
 git clone https://github.com/Muhamix/MPADT.git